 2. Train to the Standard

 Writing your standards down is only the beginning.
-Develop training to ensure that this knowledge is transferred to everyone who needs to know it within your whole organization.
+Develop training to ensure that this knowledge is transferred to everyone who needs to know it within your entire organization.
 This training may include:

 In the building code world, think about the many companies, such as Mike Holt, that produce a myriad of training materials related to building code and the thousands of instructors in apprenticeship programs across the country that train with those materials in combination with the code book itself.